How to set your prices as an accountant

-Customizing your service and charging more for deeper, specialized advisory work is creative, fulfilling and potentially a way to find a more long term and loyal client base.
+Customising your service and charging more for deeper, specialised advisory work is creative, fulfilling and potentially a way to find a more long term and loyal client base.

 It’s your choice what you charge, based on your specialism and experience, and the hours that the specific work represents.
 If you have experience in the client’s industry or have a specialism they need, it’s more likely that they’ll be happy to pay a premium.